Zlonkevich/petstore/README.md

 **Required:**
 JRE 17 or higher;
-Gradle installed / supported with IDE
+Gradle installed / supported by IDE

 **Optional:**
 It's better to install the 'Lombok' plugin in your IDE to avoid error messages, but it will work without it.